mehackit/sonic-pi-workshop/_exercises/en/03-tweak-the-sounds/03-effects.md

 end
 {% endhighlight %}

 There are so many FX to choose from.
 And you don't even have to settle for one: you can nest them!
-(At some point you computer can run out of resources but worry about that then.)
+(At some point your computer can run out of resources but don't worry about that now.)

 {% highlight ruby %}
 live_loop :effects do